40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 On the FortiGate VM, a firewall policy rule needs to be created to allow traffic from specific IP ranges going in and out of the same internal interface (port2).

 Make sure to verify that the option allow-traffic-redirect is disabled to make sure the FortiGate handles the ingress and egress traffic on the same logical interface.
-More information can be found in [in this article](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Traffic-handled-by-FortiGate-for-packet-which/ta-p/196651).
+More information can be found in [this article](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Traffic-handled-by-FortiGate-for-packet-which/ta-p/196651).

 #### Limitations

-- In case of failover the Azure Load Balancer will sends existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).
+- In case of failover the Azure Load Balancer will send existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).

 ### Inbound connections

 Inbound connections are considered the connections coming from the internet towards the Azure Load Balancer to publish services like a webserver or other hosted in the VNET or peered VNETs.
-The published services via the Azure Load Balancer are limited to the TCP and UDP protocols, as the Azure Load Balancer does not support any other protocols..
+The published services via the Azure Load Balancer are limited to the TCP and UDP protocols, as the Azure Load Balancer does not support any other protocols.

 To go beyond the limitation of the Azure Load Balancer and use other protocols (e.g. ICMP,ESP,FTP,...), an instance level public IP on each of the VMs in the cluster is required.
 Load balancing would then be possible using Azure Traffic Manager, Azure FrontDoor or FortiGSLB services using DNS or Anycast mechanisms.
 Using an instance level public IP will change the behaviour of the outbound connections.
 The use of Azure Traffic Manager or FortiGSLB services is out of the scope of this article.

-There are 2 public IP SKU's: Basic and Standard.
+There are 2 public IP SKUs: Basic and Standard.
 This template will use the Standard SKU as we are using the Azure Standard Load Balancer.
 The standard public IP by default is a static allocation.
 More information can be found [in the Microsoft documentation](https://docs.microsoft.com/en-us/azure/virtual-network/public-ip-addresses).

 #### Inbound flow

-In the diagram the different steps to establish a session are layed out.
+In the diagram the different steps to establish a session are laid out.
 This flow is based on the configuration as deployed in this template.

 <p align="center">
   <img width="800px" src="images/inbound-flow.png" alt="inbound flow">